KxSystems/docs-v1/docs/ml/toolkit/fresh.md

 ```

 !!!
 Tip "Significant feature generation"
-    It is advisable prior to attempting to create a table of significant features to check if significant features exist in your data failure to do so leads to the following error
+    It is advisable prior to attempting to create a table of significant features to check if significant features exist in your data when compared to the target vector, failure to do so leads to the following error
     <pre><code class="language-q">
     q)target:(count cfeat)?1f
     q)tabreduced:key[cfeat]!.ml.fresh.significantfeattures[t;target]#t:value cfeat